 Tāmaki Makaurau artist Tui Hobson is the fourth recipient of the Aniva Arts Residency, a partnership between Pātaka Art+Museum and Creative New Zealand Toi Aotearoa.
 The three month, paid residency is offered to a Pacific artist or practitioner who identifies as LGBTQIA+/MVPFAFF.
 Tui will work with the Pātaka curatorial and exhibitions teams to realise her project, Wairaka Pou, a contemporary pou honouring wāhine toa.

 “We are looking forward to welcoming Tui to the Pātaka team and supporting her with Wairaka Pou,” says Jacki Leota-Mua, Māori & Pacific Curator at Pātaka.
-“Tui was one the first wahine carvers in Aotearoa and is a trailblazer in supporting other women to pick up the chisel”.
+“Tui is a trailblazer in supporting other women to pick up the chisel”.

 The 2025 Aniva Arts Residency will culminate in Tui’s pou being installed in the spine at Pātaka.
 Tui will also present an artist talk to share her knowledge and experience of the project.